 - Leave a CTA in your description and/or comments.

 - Explore top-performing videos in your niche for inspiration.

-Stitch is a tool that enables you to combine another video on TikTok with one you're creating.
-It's yet another way to collaborate with other TikTokers, leverage user-generated content, and expand your reach.
+The Stitch tool enables you to combine another video on TikTok with the one you're creating.
+It's another way to collaborate with other TikTokers and expand your reach.

 Start by looking for top-performing videos in your niche.
 You can do this by using the search bar and typing keywords relating to your brand.
 Or, check if any videos directly mention your brand.